+Despite the legislative instruments available to injured parties, disputes concerning product liability have not had wide, significant development.
 Consumers' actions are generally carried out as individual claims (or, in some cases, as cumulative claims in a single action) because the class action mechanism is not well developed in Italy, and is not considered a particularly strong and efficient tool, also according to consumers' associations.
-The increasing attention of consumers' associations to the matter may, however, determine new trends in the future; also, the scenario may change following the reform of class action which has been recently implemented.
+The increasing attention of consumers' associations to the matter may, however, determine new trends in the future; also, the scenario may change following the reform of class action that has recently come into force.